 - And if you do nip into the shop bag-less (we’ve all been there) and you need a carrier bag, we guarantee that it, too, will be biodegradable.

-- For paper and cardboard.
+- Paper and cardboard.

-That way, you can leave it to us to arrange for their safe disposal by Viridor: probably the UK’s most respected recycling experts.
+Hand in your old electrical, plastics and paper and we will arrange for their safe disposal by Viridor: probably the UK’s most respected recycling experts.

 (WEEE) Waste Electrical and Electronic Equipment